 First of all, Linda’s real time theory is super easy to learn.
 It is amazing how simplified she has made learning something that could be extremely difficult.
 I was able to finish her lesson plan in two months’ time and then start my speed building.

-The support staff was always there for me with a quickly returned email.
-Due to her wonderful program and her assistance in placement, I am now working in Mississippi for an amazing firm and have more work than I can handle.
+The court reporting support staff was always there for me with a quickly returned email.
+Due to her wonderful court reporting training program and her assistance in placement, I am now working in Mississippi for an amazing court reporting firm and have more work than I can handle.
 I am able to hook up real time during an assignment, and because of her theory, I have the confidence to set this up and allow the attorneys to view my realtime writing if they like.
 I am so grateful for Linda developing the Court Reporting at Home program and would choose her court reporting program over any court reporting school or court reporting school online program again if I had it to do over!!

 Thanks so very, very much, Linda.